 The final touch, adding a stamp of permanence to the new Champagne House, is the coat of arms that is Alexandre’s ancestral heraldic symbol adorns each bottle and box.
 The artistic detail continues with the luxurious touch of the coat of arms on the red background on the inside of the neck foil.
 This flash evokes thoughts of other luxury brands that use that same glimpse of distinctive red.

-The Brimoncourt Brut Regence NV has an elegant profile.
-With the bulk of the grapes coming from the 2010 vintage and a selection of reserve wines from other vintages, the Brut Regence is a blend of 80% Chardonnay and 20% Pinot Noir.
-Fermented in stainless steel to focus on the pristine fruit, the wines have spent four years on lees adding an extra depth and dimension to the blend.
+The Brimoncourt Brut Regence NV (2015) has an elegant profile.
+The bulk of the grapes comes from the 2010 vintage plus a selection of reserve wines from other vintages.
+The Brut Regence is a blend of 80% Chardonnay and 20% Pinot Noir.
+It has been fermented in stainless steel to focus on the pristine fruit.
+Then the wines have spent four years on lees adding an extra depth and dimension to the blend.
 Aromas of lightly toasted buttery brioche, apple and citrus is shown to advantage by smoky spices, almond nougat and eggshell.